box/developer.box.com/guides/tooling/cli/quick-start/flags-and-bulk-commands.md

 ## Flags

 Flags provide additional, optional functionality to use with a CLI command.
+You may also hear these referred to as options or arguments.
 As mentioned in the previous step, `--help` is an example of a flag.

 To see all valid flags for a command, visit the [GitHub repository][github].